AlexJeffcott/01_ui/README.md

 # 01_UI
+## Scope and aims of the 01 project
+- To create a frame project which encompasses a 'true' end to end development with production/scaling ready code, infra and archetecture
+- Acceptance criteria:
+    1. React application with all the benefits of CRA plus:
+        1. client-side routing
+        1. auth routes (guest-first-approach)
+        1. SEO optimisation
+        1. style theming and layouting
+        1. e2e and API testing (local and in ci)
+        1. unit testing (local and in ci)
+        1. linting (local and in ci)
+        1. dockerised (local and in ci)
+        1. all dependencies and env vars passed through top level of app and provided via context
+        1. has it's own repo (01_ui)
+        1. all api calls have mocks controlled via env var
+        1. responsive design
+        1. onboarding/tutorial mechanic
+        1. translation-ready
+        1. accessible
+        1. text content and images and svg icons are served by cdn
+        1. error boundaries
+        1. error logging via, for example, Sentry
+        1. tracking
+        1. has 3 main branches plus 'story' branches:
+            - master
+            - develop_static (up-to-date with master plus Gatsby, for example)
+            - develop_ssr (up-to-date with master plus ssr)
+    1. auth service
+    1. tracking service
+    1. API
+    1. user service
+        1. has own database
+    1. entity service
+        1. has own database
+        1. has caching (for example Redis)

 ## This is the web UI part of project 01
 ### Pre-requestites
 - install the following if you haven't yet